wikid24/ffxiv_mmd_tools_helper/manual_guide/README.md

 #### Change Rotation Mode

 Used to change the rotation mode of the facial expession's pose bones.
-By default all pose bones are rotated in quaternion, which makes it very difficult to manually modify a pose bone.
-It is useful to change rotation mode to 'XYZ Euler', as this is much easier to work with when manually adjusting the pose bones in order to make your own bone morphs / facial expressions
+By default, all pose bones are rotated in quaternion (XYZ+W), which makes it very difficult when manually modify a pose bone.
+By changing rotation mode to 'XYZ Euler', it is much easier when manually adjusting the pose bones in order to make your own bone morphs / facial expressions, or when adjusting the ones that come built into this plugin.

 ## Skirt